SamirTalwar/eleven/README.md

 <sup>\* I really have no idea if this is true, but run with me for a minute.</sup><br/>
 <sup>† Which is always the right choice.</sup>

+## Running

+For now, Eleven is a Ruby script with no dependencies.
+You can run it with `./app <path to configuration file>` (for example, `./app test/fixtures/http.yaml`).

+Run the tests with `make test`.
+If you're missing dependencies, it will ask you to install them.

 ## Contributors